DAOmasons/RuleBook/misc/beta.md

 - **Round 1 Voting**: 5/27 - 6/9 (14 days)
 - **Round 2 Allocation**: 6/10 - 6/30 (28 days)
 - **Round 2 Voting**: 7/1-7/14 (14 days)

+### Gaming in Arbitrum

+#### The core objective of this round is to encourage **innovation in gaming** on the Arbitrum network.
+Grant recipients are tasked with completing a project within the following categories:

+- **Developing** a new feature for an existing game that introduces a unique game mechanic and incorporates on-chain actions, or
+- **Creating** a self-contained game with an engaging game loop and essential blockchain integration, or
+- **Producing** tooling, programs or other deliverables that have a tangible and measurable impact on the Arbitrum gaming ecosystem.

 ## 3 Ships, 2 Rounds